contentful-labs/coredns-nodecache/README.md

  *  the configuration of nodecache would be done in the CoreDNS configuration file, instead of being split between the Corefile and command-line parameters.

-Additionnally, coredns-nodecache can provide a **high-availability** setup for Node-local.
+Additionally, coredns-nodecache can provide a **high-availability** setup for Node-local.

 ### Plugin configuration